 There are also tax implications depending on who Super money is distributed to on your death.

-Control comes from the position of an appointor of the trust and a Memorandum of wishes should be prepared identifying who will become appointor on your death.
+Control comes from the position of an appointor of the trust and a Memorandum of wishes should be prepared to identify who will become the appointor upon your death.

 If you have a company as trustee then the shares (estate assets) in that company will need to be distributed on your death.

 The new appointor can then decide to keep that company as trustee and if they are also the shareholder (your will passed the shares to them) they can then appoint themselves as directors.

 - Also read:This weekend’s auction clearance results Saturday May 28th – Markets steady despite post-election surge

 - Also read:These are the most affordable suburbs within 10km of each CBD

 - Also read:Beware of the unintended economic consequences ahead | Property Insiders [Video]

 - Also read:Is there a looming schools shortage?